-The success of this plan depends on the involvement of all of Hackney's stakeholders, as well as central and city-wide government to enable the scale of change needed; the Council also plays a critical role.
-Work to date on the climate emergency has identified a continuing need for a more in depth and longer term response to engagement of residents and other key stakeholders.
-Current Council plans include, amongst others:
+The success of this plan depends on the involvement of all of Hackney's stakeholders, as well as central and regional government to enable the scale of change needed; the Council also plays a critical role.
+Furthermore, with only 5% of territorial emissions being in the Council's direct control, key stakeholders are responsible for significant levels of local carbon emissions and are essential to delivering the 2030 goals outlined in the CAP.